Why Your Toilet Tank is not Filling up and How to Fix it

 The toilet overflow tube is a large tube in the middle of the toilet tank that channels excess water in the toilet tank down to the toilet bowl to avoid overflowing.

-Although not often, the overflow tube can crack, and therefore continuously send the water in the tank down to the toilet bowl.
-If you therefore have a toilet that is not filling but water is running this could be the issue.
+Although not often, the overflow tube can crack and continuously send the water in the tank down to the toilet bowl.
+If you, therefore, have a toilet that is not filling but water is running, this could be the issue.

 Replacing an overflow tube is a cinch.
-Just pull it out of the flush valve base and put in the new one.
-Make sure to buy the right size of flow tube.
+Just pull it out of the flush valve base and install the new one.
+Make sure to buy the right size of the flow tube.

-Alternatively, you can opt to replace the entire flush valve (which the overflow is a part of).
+Alternatively, you can replace the entire flush valve (which the overflow is a part of).
 I have written a detailed guide on how to do it.
 Read it here.

 5. Check the Toilet Water Pressure

-The first thing to do here is to determine if the low water pressure is only affecting your toilet or all the other fixtures in your home.
-If it is only the toilet then you can start by checking if the water supply line is blocked.
+The first thing to do here is to determine if the low water pressure only affects your toilet or all the other fixtures in your home.
+If it is only the toilet, you can start by checking if the water supply line is blocked.

 Just remove it and blow air through it.
-If it looks fine then the problem might be with the main water pipe.
-Call in a professional plumber to you help to fix it.
+If it looks fine, the problem might be with the main water pipe.
+Call in a professional plumber to help you to fix it.

-If a toilet tank is not filling at all, the first thing to do is to check if the shut off valve is open.
+If a toilet tank is not filling, the first thing to do is check if the shut-off valve is open.
 Locate it at the rear wall of the toilet.
 To open it, turn it counterclockwise.

-Some toilet have a push/pull valve.
+Some toilets have a push/pull valve.
 Push the valve handle in to open the water supply to the toilet.
-It is a simple fix but if you don’t know where to look or where to check your toilet will not fill with water after the first flush.
+It is a simple fix, but if you don’t know where to look or where to check, your toilet will not fill with water after the first flush.